intershop/intershop-pwa/docs/concepts/deploy-url.md

 ## Built-in Angular CLI Support

-By default, the Angular CLI supports setting the deploy URL of the application with the [`build`](https://angular.io/cli/build) command parameter `--deploy-url`.
+By default, Angular CLI supports setting the deploy URL of the application with the [`build`](https://angular.io/cli/build) command parameter `--deploy-url`.
 As this is only supplied as a build-time setting, the required flexibility for the Intershop PWA cannot be achieved.

-For example, if the Intershop PWA Docker image is deployed in multiple environments in an [Intershop CaaS](https://support.intershop.com/kb/index.php?c=Search&qoff=0&qtext=Guide+What+is+CaaS) context, every environment would have to build a new PWA.
+For example, if the Intershop PWA Docker image is deployed in multiple environments in an [Intershop CaaS](https://support.intershop.com/kb/index.php/Display/29S118) context, every environment would have to build a new PWA.

 Therefore this functionality is not used out of the box.
 However, it is possible to dynamically configure the deploy URL as a runtime setting for the [SSR container][guide-ssr-container].

 ## Setting Deploy URL Dynamically

-### Problem Analysis
+### Problem

 To solve this problem, individual problems had to be solved: